EJcoding/MERNFinanceTracker/README.md

 open terminal in client folder, run npm create vite, then React and normal Typescript

-then, do npm run dev to get your local host
+then, do npm run dev in client terminal for local host then npm run dev in server to connect mongodb